Theofylrx/saucedemo-UI-Automation/README.md

 ```
 ## Running tests on CI

-For each change made and committed and pushed to main on github then the tests get triggered automatically and start running. when tests are done running a report is created and displayed on the pipeline itself.
+For each change made, committed and pushed to main on github, the tests get triggered automatically and start running.
+When tests are done running a report is created and displayed on the pipeline itself.

-View the github flows on this porject for better understanding the setup.
+View the github flows on this project for better understanding the setup.

 here's a snippet example:
 ```bash